 eCommerce is very different than retail

 eCommerce requires an entirely different strategy than retail.
 Retail can rely on one-on-one interactions to help customers make product choices but this option is not available online.

-We spoke to the Marketing, Events and Retail Teams to gain insights into how customers shopped for different products.
-With these findings we redesigned the site to make the decision-making process easier and help customers find what they wanted.
+Working with the Marketing, Events and Retail Teams to gain insights into how customers shopped.
+We redesigned the product and category pages to make the decision-making process easier and help customers find what they wanted.